-If you choose to distribute Mozilla binaries yourself, you should make the latest stable version available (of course, you probably want to do so as well).
-If you compile Mozilla unmodified source code (including code and config files in the installer) and do not charge for it, you do not need additional permission from Mozilla to use the relevant Mozilla Mark(s)trademark for your compiled version.
+If you choose to distribute Mozilla binaries yourself, we request that you should make available the latest stable version available (of course, you probably want to do so as well).
+If you compile Mozilla unmodified source code (including code and config files in the installer) and do not charge for it, you do not need permission from Mozilla to use the Mozilla trademark for your compiled version.
 So that users get the latest code and security releases, we encourage you to always distribute the most current official release.
-The notification requirements of the Mozilla Public License have been met for our binaries, so although it's a good idea to do so, you are not required to ship the source code along with the binaries.
+The notification requirements of the MPL have been met for our binaries, so although it's a good idea to do so, you are not required to ship the source code along with the binaries.